-- Replace the water heater anode rod
+- Replace the anode rod

 - Install a home filtration system

 In situations where you have no control over your water source, there is no easy way out but to install home filtration systems.
-While this might be a costly option for most people, they can use faucet-mounted water filters.
+While this might be a costly option for most people, they can also use faucet-mounted filters.

-Yes, the water isn’t harmful, but it’s better to be safe than sorry, right?
-So, take some time to remedy the sulfur situation, and your water will smell better in no time.
+However, until you solve the problem, it’s safe to buy bottled water to cook and drink.
+It might not be harmful, but it’s better to be safe than sorry, right?
+So, take some time to remedy the situation.